 In order to fully realize and appreciate the benefits of AI-aided software development, organizations should focus on a holistic view of AI's impact on productivity and their bottom line across the software development lifecycle (SDLC).
 The optimal approach combines quantitative data from the entire SDLC with qualitative insights from developers about AI's real impact on their daily work and its influence on long-term development strategies.

 One effective measurement technique is the DORA framework, which assesses a development team's performance over a specific period.
 DORA metrics evaluate deployment frequency, lead time for changes, mean time to restore, change failure rate, and reliability.
-These metrics provide visibility into a team's agility, operational efficiency, and velocity, serving as proxies for how well an engineering organization balances speed, quality, and security.
+These performance metrics provide visibility into a team's agility, operational efficiency, and velocity, serving as proxies for how well an engineering organization balances speed, quality, and security.

 3. Prepare for growing pains